 And that’s it!

-Hope you give at least one of these try!
-If you have any bread baking question, let me know!
+Hope you give at least one of these a try!
+If you have any bread baking questions, let me know!